patrickfuchs/buildH/docs/index.rst

 **buildH** has been carefully validated as explained in :doc:`Validation of buildH <CHARMM36_POPC_validation/validation>`.
-The algorithms used to reconstruct hydrogens is detailed in :doc:`Algorithms for building hydrogens <algorithms_Hbuilding>` and the one for the order parameter in :doc:`Order parameters and statistics <order_parameter>`.
+The algorithms used to reconstruct hydrogens are detailed in :doc:`Algorithms for building hydrogens <algorithms_Hbuilding>` and the formulas for computing the order parameters in :doc:`Order parameters and statistics <order_parameter>`.

 All basic geometrical operations in **buildH** are accelerated using `Numba <https://numba.pydata.org>`_. **buildH** is hosted on `Github <https://github.com/patrickfuchs/buildH>`_.